 The boy was interested in theater and even began to participate in the performances together with his parents.

 In the late 70s the family moved to Novosibirsk, where Vladimir entered the university and studied biology.
 However, the boy left it a year later and entered the Novosibirsk Theater School.
 But in 1984 the student was expelled for a fight and went to Moscow.

 In 1990, Vladimir graduated from the Moscow Art Theatre School.
-Now he works for Oleg Tabakov’s theatre as an actor and the main stage director.
+Now he works at the Oleg Tabakov’s theatre as an actor and the main stage director.

-Vladimir has starred in many films.
+His career as a film actor began in 1989.
+You know, Vladimir has starred in many films.
 For the role in the film Limita (1994) he was awarded the Blue Sail Award at San Raphael Russian Cinema Festival, Best Actor Award at Sochi Open Russian Film Festival and International Jury Prize at Geneva Film Festival.

 In Moscow, Vladimir met his new passion – Alena Khovanskaya.
 They were together for nine years.

 After leaving Khovanskaya Mashkov began a series of short love affairs.
-At the same time he went to America, where he met journalist Ksenia Terentieva, who helped the actor to learn English.
+At the same time, he went to America, where he met journalist Ksenia Terentieva, who helped the actor to learn English.

 In his personal life Mashkov had one more journalist Svetlana Bobrova.
 They met in 1994 when Mashkov came to Novosibirsk.
 At that time, Svetlana worked as costume designer in the theatre.

 “Mashkov is my biggest love.
 Although in Novosibirsk he had one more woman, journalist Ella Chirkova, who even made a movie about him.
 I remember we were talking about Shevchenko.
 He said she was a fool and a traitor.
 I think he just uses and humiliates women.
 I was also humiliated by him”.
 Despite this, Svetlana continues to love Mashkov.